How to finish my printed horn

 1. Coating and first sanding

-Due to the finest printing, coating is rarely needed.
+Due to the finest printing coating is not needed most of the time.

-If you have asked the “prepared to paint” option (it’s free) the horn is already coating if needed and sanded.
+If you have asked the “prepared to paint” option (it’s free) the horn is already coating if needed and sanded at 240P.
 Especially for big horns that are in two parts.

 For this finish we use car bodywork way to do.